redblockdev/RedBlock/README.md

 License
 -------

-BSHA3 is released under the terms of the MIT license.
+REDB is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Building
 --------

-Download either the source code, or a [pre-built release](https://github.com/bsha3/bsha3/releases).
+Download either the source code, or a [pre-built release](https://github.com/redblock/redblock/releases).

 To build from source, run: